busy-spin/busy-spin.github.io/docs/_posts/2024-05-13-writing-blogs-github.markdown

 author: Isuru
 ---

-# Writing blogs using github pages
+# Writing blogs using GitHub pages

 As GitHub-pages is a way of hosting [Jekyll](https://jekyllrb.com/) based static sites, I decided to use it to host my tech blog.
 After all we are all living in everything as code age.